Join James Arlen and co. as they reflect on their careers and discuss the challenges (and failures) of being an InfoSec

 Marilyn Blamire has worked at TD Bank, in the Financial Services Technology world for over 35 years, in development, design, architecture, business and process analysis, and most recently Information Security.
 Over that time, the use of technology has changed beyond imagination and the criminals who seek gain have adapted to take advantage of it.
 Marilyn's passion is for people, and helping them understand how the things they do every day have a major impact on how safe we are.
 She is active in the Women in Leadership program at TD, [...]

-Michele Mosca obtained his doctorate in Mathematics in 1999 from the University of Oxford on the topic of Quantum Computer Algorithms.
-He joined the Waterloo faculty in 1999.
-He is co-founder of the Institute for Quantum Computing at the University of Waterloo, a Professor in the Department of Combinatorics & Optimization of the Faculty of Mathematics, and a founding member of Waterloo’s Perimeter Institute for Theoretical Physics.
-Mosca is also the co-founder and Director of CryptoWorks21, an NSERC-funded training program in quantum-safe cryptography.
+Michele Mosca is co-founder of the Institute for Quantum Computing at the University of Waterloo, a Professor in the Department of Combinatorics & Optimization of the Faculty of Mathematics, and a founding member of Waterloo's Perimeter Institute for Theoretical Physics.
+He was the founding Director of CryptoWorks21, a training program in quantum-safe cryptography.
 He is a founder of the ETSI-IQC workshop series in Quantum-Safe Cryptography, and the not-for-profit Quantum-Safe Canada.
 He co-founded evolutionQ Inc. to support organizations as they evolve their quantum-vulnerable systems to quantum-safe ones and softwareQ Inc. to [...]

 Embedded Systems Developer

 Eric has worked in development and reverse engineering roles for hardware and software companies, specializing in embedded devices, automotive systems, and bespoke tool development.
 He is currently a Principal Research Consultant at Atredis Partners.
 Eric’s work with embedded systems began with development of research vehicles at the University of Waterloo, in partnership with General Motors and the US Environmental Protection Agency.
 This experience lead to roles in developing automotive firmware and reverse engineering vehicle systems at companies including Tesla Motors and Faraday Future.
 In 2014, Eric founded Linklayer Labs, which [...]

 Sr. Incident Response Engineer, Uber